-The Writable Control Store (WCS) extends the processor's read-only control store to permit addition of new instructions, development of microprogrammed diagnostics, and optimal tailoring of the computer system to its applications.
+The Writable Control Store (WCS) extends the Varian 73 processor's read-only control store to permit addition of new instructions, development of microprogrammed diagnostics and optimal tailoring of the computer system to its applications.

-Unlike the read-only control store which contains the Varian 70 series standard instruction set and cannot be altered, the WCS can be loaded from the computer's main memory under control of I/O instructions.
-This capability of altering the contents of the WCS gives the user complete access to the resources of the computer system.
+Unlike the read-only control store which contains the Varian 73 standard instruction set and cannot be altered, the writable control store can be loaded from the computer's main memory under control of I/O instructions.
+This capability of altering the contents of the WCS gives the user complete access to the resources of the Varian 73 computer system.